hiroaki/maps.gpx/README.md

 ```

 To instantiate the class,
-you have to give parameter that is the same as `google.maps.Map` of Google Maps API
+it accepts two parameters that are the same as `google.maps.Map` of Google Maps API.

-The first argument is the ID for the DIV element that should be drawn the map.
+The first argument is the ID for the viewport (DIV element) that should be drawn the map.

 And the second argument gives options by Hash,
 it will be passed inside to constructor of `google.maps.Map` directly.